patricklam/plam.new-webpage/content/post/20211209-leaving-nz-ii.md

 # AKL-LAX

 How had I checked 60kg of luggage?
-Checked baggage allowance in Economy is 1 bag, plus 1 for Star Alliance Gold (AC E50k in my case).
+Air New Zealand's checked baggage allowance in Economy is 1 bag, plus 1 for Star Alliance Gold (AC E50k in my case).
 But I'd also bid $350 for an upgrade to Premium Economy (aka PY), which came through a couple of days before the flight.
 The $1000+$350 flight was still cheaper than some fares I'd seen at $1500, though I had also seen $800 fares but missed them for my dates.
 Air New Zealand oneUp bid upgrades give the upgraded class's baggage allowance if they clear before the flight;
 this allowance was 2.
 Yay!
-I could bring more stuff back to Canada.
+I could bring more stuff (almost all of my stuff) back to Canada.

 Some people really like compression socks for flights.
 I had compression socks.
 I hadn't used them in 2 years, because 1hr flights don't require compression socks.
 After boarding, I thought I would put on the compression socks.
-Then, I had a moment (well, more like 15 minutes?) due to the diameter of my calf plus that of the compression sock exceeding the diameter of my jeans.
+Then, I had a moment (uh, 15 minutes) due to the diameter of my calf plus that of the compression sock exceeding the diameter of my jeans.
 Yikes.
-I guess this is a problem that's solvable with scissors.
+I guess this is a problem that's solvable with scissors, but then I wouldn't have socks.

 I don't do extended reviews of flights, but I'll do a capsule review.
 Air Canada's PY has seats similar to domestic AC Business and food closer to Economy; the main meal is better than Y but served with Economy wine.
-Air New Zealand's PY seats are also similar to AC domestic Business, feeling slightly less comfortable than I remembered AC's, but more comfortable than Economy for sure.
-The meals are much better than Economy and not quite as fancy as AC Business, with a full breakfast (rather than a slice of banana bread) and the good wine for dinner.
+Air New Zealand's PY seats are also similar to AC domestic Business, feeling slightly less comfortable than I remembered on AC, but more comfortable than Economy for sure.
+The meals are much better than Economy and not quite as fancy as AC Business, with the good wine for dinner and a full breakfast (rather than a slice of banana bread).

 Also, a 12 hour overnight flight is actually quite good for sleeping.
-I feel like the trans-Atlantic flights from the East Coast of North America are too short for a good night's sleep.
-I felt much more rested on this flight.
-The noise-cancelling earbuds are good.
-The P2 mask isn't super comfortable but I wore a cloth mask most of the time and switched to the P2 mask just before deboarding.
+I feel like the trans-Atlantic flights from the East Coast of North America are too short for a good night's sleep (Toronto to Paris is 7h15).
+I felt much more rested after this flight.
+My noise-cancelling earbuds are good.
+The P2 mask isn't super comfortable but I wore a cloth mask most of the time (the flight was coming from mostly COVID-free NZ after all) and switched to the P2 mask just before deboarding.

 <figure>
 {{< gallery-slider dir="/img/20211209-leaving-nz-part-ii/akl-lax">}}